timescale/docs/_partials/_timeseries-intro.md

     devices for smart homes.
 *   Eventing applications: user or customer interaction data such as clickstreams, pageviews, logins, and signups.
-*   Business intelligence: Tracking key metrics and the overall health of the business.
+*   Business intelligence: tracking key metrics and the overall health of the business.
 *   Environmental monitoring: temperature, humidity, pressure, pH, pollen count, air flow, carbon monoxide, nitrogen dioxide, or particulate matter.